RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 ### Pub/sub ACL rules

-Pub/sub ACL rules determine which [pub/sub channels](https://redis.io/docs/manual/pubsub/) a user can access.
+Pub/sub ACL rules determine which pub/sub channels a user can access.
+For more information see, [Redis pub/sub](https://redis.io/docs/manual/pubsub/)

 For versions older than Redis 7.0, pub/sub is permissive and allows access to all channels by default.